LSSTDESC/snmachine/README.md

 Unfortunately, at the moment snmachine is not python 3 compatible.
 Please stick to python 2.7.

+There are two possible ways to set up snmachine:

 ### Using conda

 By far the easiest way to install snmachine is to use anaconda.